-An undeveloped parcel of public open space, Public Garden and Recreation Space adds no recreation value to the public open space network.
+An undeveloped parcel of public open space, Public Garden and Recreation Space acts as a recreation and wildlife corridor to Ross Hill Reserve.
+The Space also functions as a drainage corridor for the area.

-continue to maintain the Reserve as an undeveloped parcel of public open space.
+☐ continue to maintain the Reserve as an undeveloped parcel of public open space.

-(4) Albion Hill
+4 Albion Hill